MicrosoftDocs/visualstudio-docs/docs/ide/step-1-create-a-windows-forms-application-project.md

    >
    > ![.NET Core workload in the Visual Studio Installer](../ide/media/install-dot-net-desktop-env.png)
    >
    > After that, choose the **Modify** button in the Visual Studio Installer.
 You might be prompted to save your work; if so, do so.
 Next, choose **Continue** to install the workload.
-Then, return to step 2 in this "[Create a project](#create-a-project)" procedure.

 1. In the **Configure your new project** window, type or enter *HelloWorld* in the **Project name** box.
 Then, choose **Create**.